 The homemade Bisquick makes the texture of this zucchini egg bake much more filling than an egg casserole.
 It has a bread-like structure that you can see in the close up photo below.

 Like all casseroles, it’s just a few easy steps to create this yummy Baked Zucchini Pie.
 Served room temp or hot out of the oven, you’ll love this zucchini recipe!

-Step by Step Photos for How to Make Zucchini Pie with Bisquick
+How to Make this Zucchini Bake with Homemade Bisquick

 Summer is full of zucchini recipes and you can ALWAYS use more!